acgetchell/blog/content/posts/designing-a-metropolis-class.md

 [^1]: A [Wick rotation] converts the factor of $i$ in the continuous path integral to a minus sign in the discrete path integral.
-In the Einstein-Hilbert action we keep $\Lambda$, the Cosmological Constant, but ignore
+In the Einstein-Hilbert action we keep $\Lambda$, the Cosmological constant, but ignore
 $\mathcal{L}_{M}$,
-the matter [Lagrangian].
+the matter [Lagrangian] density.
 In the Regge action, we are essentially summing areas times angles for the first term plus volumes times the Cosmological constant in the second term.

 [^2]: Or at least, enough times for the ensembles to "thermalize" into representative distributions on which we can accurately sample the [posterior].